FedericoFiorani/flight_data_scaping/README.md

 ## 2.6   	Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.

 There are a few unknown airlines with cancelled flights each day, which means this data is missing for the instances.
 Also, for these unknown airlines, there is no association with an origin airport, which makes it hard to use this data.
 They usually account for only 1 cancelled flight per airline each day, which is less than 2%.
-These airlines are not categorizes, so the focus is on the remaining 200 available airlines.
+These airlines are not categorized, so the focus is on the remaining 200 known airlines.

 ## 2.7   	Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?
 If so, please describe how these relationships are made explicit.